howard8888/MBLS-3.0/README.md

  - More realistic Python quasi-back propagation
  - Implement the discrete learning features made available in the previous version/ implement semantic nets
  - Better use of the dual functions of the feedback vector to the HLNs -- meaningfulness and learning of the pattern at hand
- - Better use of the system-wide meaningulness feedback vector
+ - Better use of the system-wide meaningfulness feedback vector
  - Fine tuning of the vector convergence circuitry in the HLN simulation so that the Hopfield nets remain usable in a large network
  - Start transition from the Python high functional simulation of the Working Memory to simulation by individual HLNs
  - More dynamic algorithms for reconfiguration of the HLNs rather than the very static algorithms used in previous version
  - Start implementing the functions of the sequential/error-correcting module and interweave with the rest of the MBLS
- - Consider implementing meta-prototyping structures versus intuitive algos
+ - Consider implementing meta-prototyping structures versus intuitive algorithms
  - To better define minimal algorithms for world building
  - To better define minimal algorithms for logic operations on world models from causal memory
  - Given all the other structures, to better define minimal algorithms for common sense-like ability